 we hope that they will:

-lots of fascinating things, and come into contact with important and
+about a variety of fascinating and unusual topics, and come into contact with important and

 stimulating ideas and people

 earlier to sort out their thinking about what to study at University (or